mathspp/mathspp/pages/02.blog/counting-mosaics/item.md

 of APL code!

 This was fun, maybe I'll do it again in the future.
-If you find this sort of article interesting, let me know.
+If you find this sort of article interesting, let me know in the comments below!
 I tend to write mostly about Python, so this might be a bit different from what you are used to.